History of the socialist movement in the United States: 2000s–2015: Great Recession and Occupy

 In November 2013, Socialist Alternative (SA) candidate Kshama Sawant was elected to Position 2 of the Seattle City Council.
 Sawant was the first socialist on the council in recent memory.
-Philip Locker, a national organizer for SA, says it "was a watershed moment for the socialist movement across the country."
+Philip Locker, at the time a national organizer for SA, says it "was a watershed moment for the socialist movement across the country."

+In a 2013 interview with Politico, radio host Thom Hartmann, whose nationally syndicated radio show draws 2.75 million listeners a week, affirmed his position as a democratic socialist.